guromityan/short_amazon_url/README.md

 This is Chrome extension.

-Copy the shortened URL of the Amazon product page to the clipboard.
+Click the extension icon to copy the shortened URL of the Amazon product page to your clipboard.